github/docs/content/organizations/managing-access-to-your-organizations-project-boards/managing-team-access-to-an-organization-project-board.md

 {% data reusables.projects.project_boards_old %}

-{% warning %}

-**Warnings:**
+> [!WARNING]
-* You can change a team's permission level if the team has direct access to a {% data variables.projects.projects_v1_board %}.
+> * You can change a team's permission level if the team has direct access to a {% data variables.projects.projects_v1_board %}.
 If the team's access to the {% data variables.projects.projects_v1_board %} is inherited from a parent team, you must change the parent team's access to the {% data variables.projects.projects_v1_board %}.
-* If you add or remove {% data variables.projects.projects_v1_board %} access for a parent team, each of that parent's child teams will also receive or lose access to the {% data variables.projects.projects_v1_board %}.
+> * If you add or remove {% data variables.projects.projects_v1_board %} access for a parent team, each of that parent's child teams will also receive or lose access to the {% data variables.projects.projects_v1_board %}.
 For more information, see "[AUTOTITLE](/organizations/organizing-members-into-teams/about-teams)."

-{% endwarning %}

 ## Giving a team access to a {% data variables.projects.projects_v1_board %}